-Join Konrad Eek for an in-depth discussion in this video Pricing and titling your work, part of Planning and Staging an Exhibition.
+Join Konrad Eek for an in-depth discussion in this video Pricing and titling your work, part of Exploring Photography: Planning and Staging an Exhibition.

 The final thing you need to consider as you're preparing your exhibition, is pricing.
 Hopefully, we're going to be able to turn this time and energy you've put into creating this work, and convert it into some sort of financial return.
 This will help support more exploration in photography, and also help defray the expenses you've incurred in creating the work.
 Pricing you've got to have a tag to price it.
 A tag also brings to mind one of the other issues we haven't talked about and that's titling your work.